 Envisioned by a harmonious group of leaders from the design and architectural world including DBI Designs, DAARC and KY Design, the resort’s 182 guest rooms come complete with energy-saving Suite Control, while premium accommodation has been accented by the Three Bedroom Hayman Beach House, four Hayman Residences, and newly built Beachfront Pavilions.
 InterContinental Hayman Island Resort is not only Australia’s most iconic holiday destination, but also a place of visual and visceral beauty so deep, it will leave every traveller feeling transformed.

 The most convenient way to travel to and from Hayman Island is via Great Barrier Reef Airport located on Hamilton Island.
 Several international flights connect directly to Great Barrier Reef Airport on Hamilton Island through airports in Sydney, Melbourne and Brisbane with regular domestic flights available from these three locations.
-Once on Hamilton Island, luxury boat transfers, seaplanes and/or helicopters transport guests across to Hayman Island’s marina or helipad respectively.
-Luxury boat transfers are approximately 60-minutes while seaplane and helicopter rides are a short 15-minutes from Hamilton Island to Hayman Island.
+Once on Hamilton Island, select a luxury boat and/or helicopter transfer to Hayman Island’s marina or helipad respectively.
+Luxury boat transfers are approximately 60-minutes and helicopter transfers are a short 15-minutes from Hamilton Island to Hayman Island.